- Search The Registry

 - Creating Support

 A native of Houston, Texas, Frank Calvin Mann's parents wanted him to become a schoolteacher, but from childhood, he had a natural ability to fix things.
 At age 11, he had his mechanic shop.
 As a teenager, he worked alongside airplane mechanics, repairing engines.
-By the age of 20, he had designed and built several of his Model-T cars.
+By age 20, he had designed and built several of his Model-T cars.
 It was unheard of in the 1920s for a Black man to have anything to do with cars, trains, or airplanes.
 His life-long friend Howard Hughes was instrumental in opening doors for Mann's exceptional talents.

 Mann attended the University of Minnesota and UCLA, earning a mechanical engineering degree.
 World War II equipment that revolutionized military weaponry would not exist without his involvement.
 Mann was the first Black commercial pilot for American Airways.
 He was also a distinguished military officer.
-In 1935, during the Italo-Ethiopia War, Mann flew reconnaissance missions for the Ethiopian army.
+1935 Mann flew reconnaissance missions for the Ethiopian army during the Italo-Ethiopia War.

 Though they were being given inferior equipment and materials, their squadron never lost a plane, bomber, or pilot, and they were nicknamed the "Red Tails.”
-After the war, Mann was instrumental in designing the first Buick LeSabre automobile and the first communications satellite launched for commercial use.
+After the war, Mann was instrumental in designing the first Buick LeSabre automobile and communications satellite launched for commercial use.